Montgomery Goes Purple

 Recovery Month celebrates the gains made by those in recovery from substance use and mental health, just as we celebrate improvements made by those who are managing other health conditions such as hypertension, diabetes, asthma, and heart disease."

-Montgomery Goes Purple is hosted their 7th Overdose Awareness Ceremony which was held in Downtown Rockville.
 Recovery Month is an international observance to celebrate recovery and encourage individuals with a mental health or substance use disorder to seek recovery.
-This annual event is meant to reduce the negative stigma surrounding mental health and substance use disorder, and promote treatment along with recovery.
-Over 107,622 lives were lost to substance use disorder in 2021, and our goal is to raise awareness and encourage people to reach out for help.
+This annual event is meant to reduce the negative stigma surrounding mental health and substance use disorders and promote treatment along with recovery.

-Recovery Month, prevention and recovery focused events and activities continue throughout the year.
-Your generous donation will help us to reach more students and adults in September and all year long.
+Recovery Month prevention and recovery focused events and activities continue throughout the year.
+Your generous contributions will help us to reach more students and adults in September and all year long.

 Thank you for your generous support!